zihan7777/unplugin-all-export/README.md

 export default defineConfig({
   AllExport: [
     AllExport({
-      //The name of the directory to be exported
+      // The name of the directory to be exported
       dirs: ['src/utils'],
     }),
   ],